onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 #### Deploying the Onedata cluster using the Web GUI

-Start a web browser and open <https://localhost:9443>.
+Start a web browser and open [https://localhost:9443][1].
 If the browser is not started on the provider VM, replace localhost with the IP of the VM.
 You may need to accept the SSL security exception in your browser.
 The deployment process is straightforward — just follow the instructions on the subsequent pages.
 You can hover the question marks for additional explanations.
 The following screenshots illustrate the process.

 ![screen-installation-gui-new-onepanel][]

-Click “Create a new cluster”.
+Click on the **Create a new cluster** button.

 ![screen-installation-gui-passphrase][]

-Enter the passphrase and click “Submit”.
+Enter the new passphrase and click on the **Submit** button.

 ![screen-installation-gui-welcome][]

-Click “Create Oneprovider cluster”
+Click on the **Create Oneprovider cluster** button.

 ![screen-installation-gui-cluster-deployment][]

 Choose the components to be installed on the given node.
 For a one-node deployment as in this example select all components.
-A local Ceph cluster will be also deployed.
-Click on the green “Proceed” button.
+Click on the green **Deploy** button.

 ![screen-installation-gui-registration][]

 Register your provider in a given Onezone.
-Click “show me how” for instructions.
-Paste the obtained token and click “Proceed”.
+Click on the link **show me how** for instructions.
+Paste the obtained token and click on the green **Proceed** button.

 ![screen-installation-gui-registration-2][]

-Fill the required form fields and click “Register”.
+Fill the required form fields and click on the **Register** button.

 ![screen-installation-gui-ip-address-setup][]

-Check the correctness of IP address and click “Setup IP address”.
+Check the correctness of IP address and click on the **Setup IP address** button.

 ![screen-installation-gui-dns-setup][]

-Check the DNS configuration and click “Proceed”.
+Check the DNS configuration and click on the **Proceed** button.

 ![screen-installation-gui-web-certificate][]

-Click “Obtain certificate”.
+Click on the **Obtain certificate** button.

 ![screen-installation-gui-storages][]

-Choose Local Ceph type of storage and give it a name.
-Click “OK”.
+Choose the type of storage and give it a name and provide the necessary parameters.
+Click on the **Add** button.

 ![screen-installation-gui-storages-2][]

-Click “Finish”.
+Finally, click on the **Finish** button.

 ![screen-installation-gui-cluster-configured-successfully][]